 In 1780, General Horatio Gates asked that Morgan come out of retirement.
 Morgan abstained.
 After Gates' debacle at the Battle of Camden, Morgan pushed his own interests aside and re-enlisted in the Southern Army.

-Learning who is enemy was, Morgan asked militia commanders and soldiers about Tarleton.
+Learning who his enemy was, Morgan asked militia commanders and soldiers about Tarleton.
 Tarleton had become famous due to his aggressive nature.
 He was the British officer who captured Charles Lee and obliterated the American Forces at Waxhaws.
-After educating himself on his enemy Morgan decided to disobey orders and stage a direct confrontation with Tarleton.
+After educating himself on his enemy, Morgan decided to disobey orders and stage a direct confrontation with Tarleton.

-Tarleton had been successful in the Battle of Camden, Waxhaws, Fishing Creek and many other engagements.
-He was known to be a cruel commander and treated the population with disdain.
-The population began to refer to him as "The Butcher”.
-The first of these reactions was at Kings Mountain.
+Tarleton had been successful in the Battle of Camden, Waxhaws, Fishing Creek, and many other engagements.
+He was known to be an aggressive commander and treated the population with disdain.
+The population began to refer to him as "The Butcher."
+The first of these reactions was at the Battle of King's Mountain.
 Morgan would set out to do the same to Tarleton.